Privacy & Cybersecurity

 Lieff Cabraser serves as Class Counsel in a class action against Oracle Inc., one of the world’s largest data brokers.
 Plaintiffs allege that Oracle surveilled consumers online and offline, compiled their personal data into detailed profiles—including geolocation, finances, demographics, interests, and health—and then sold those profiles to third parties.
 Plaintiffs further allege that Oracle’s “coretag” tracking code, embedded on thousands of popular websites, unlawfully intercepts consumers’ communications.
 Consumers did not consent to Oracle’s conduct; many were unaware that the company existed.
 This case is thus unique in that Oracle’s surveillance centers on people with whom the company had no direct relationship.

-On August 9, 2024, Judge Richard Seeborg of the U.S. District Court for the Northern District of California granted preliminary approval to a class action settlement that (a) requires Oracle to pay $115 million into a settlement fund from which benefits to class members will be paid, and (b) requires Oracle to make changes to its business practices.
-The final approval hearing is set for November 14, 2024.
-More details about the case and settlement are available on the settlement website, https://www.katzprivacysettlement.com/.
+On November 15, 2024, Chief Judge Richard Seeborg of the U.S. District Court for the Northern District of California granted final approval to a class action settlement requiring Oracle to pay $115 million into a non-reversionary settlement fund from which benefits to class members will be paid, and to implement changes to its business practices.
+On February 13, 2026, the Ninth Circuit affirmed the settlement’s final approval.
+More details about the case and settlement are available on the settlement website: https://www.katzprivacysettlement.com/.

 Lieff Cabraser serves as a member of the Steering Committee in class action litigation against Marriott International Inc. and Accenture PLC for a 2018 data breach of Starwood Hotels affecting more than 100 million U.S. citizens.
-Plaintiffs allege that Marriott failed to fulfill its legal duty to protect its customers’ sensitive personal and financial information, causing class members’ personally identifying information, including credit cards and passport numbers, to be exfiltrated by cybercriminals.
-In May 2022, then-U.S. District Court Judge Paul Grimm granted in part Plaintiffs’ class certification motion, certifying three damages classes and four issues classes.
-Judge Grimm’s class certification order is presently on appeal to the Fourth Circuit.
+Plaintiffs allege that Marriott and Accenture failed to fulfill their legal duties to protect Marriott’s customers’ sensitive personal and financial information, causing class members’ personal information, including credit card and passport numbers, to be exfiltrated by cybercriminals.
+That case is ongoing before the District Court following a remand from the Fourth Circuit on Defendants’ 23(f) appeal.

-Lieff Cabraser serves as Co-Lead Counsel on the Quest track in class action litigation against Quest Diagnostics Inc., Laboratory Corporation of America, and other blood testing and diagnostic companies that shared, or facilitated the sharing of, customers’ personal identifying financial and health information with a third-party debt collector American Medical Collection Agency that was breached.
-Plaintiffs allege that Quest (and other blood-testing labs) failed to fulfill its legal duty to protect customers’ sensitive personal, financial, and health information by sharing it with a third-party that lacked adequate data security.
-The complaints against each lab company allege that they were negligent, unjustly enriched, and violated numerous state consumer protection statutes.
-In December 2021, the Court denied Defendants’ motions to dismiss in part and granted Plaintiffs leave to replead their dismissed claims; the case is in discovery.
+Lieff Cabraser serves as Co-Lead Counsel on the Quest track in class action litigation against Quest Diagnostics Inc. and Optum360, LLC alleging that they shared, or facilitated the sharing of, customers’ personal identifying financial and health information with a third-party debt collector American Medical Collection Agency that was breached.
+Plaintiffs allege that Quest failed to fulfill its legal duty to protect customers’ sensitive personal, financial, and health information by sharing it with a third-party that lacked adequate data security.
+Plaintiffs’ motion for class certification in the Quest track is pending.

 For several years, Lieff Cabraser litigated on behalf of internet users whose locations Google stored even though the relevant setting, which Google had explained would prevent the company from tracking their movements, had been disabled.
 The parties reached a $62 million settlement in 2023 that, in light of class size estimated at nearly 250 million individuals, provides funds for non-profit organizations aimed at promoting consumer internet privacy and thus furthering the interests of the class.
 The settlement also ensures changes to Google’s data collection and disclosure practices.
 The District Court granted final approval to the settlement in May 2024 and appointed Lieff Cabraser as Co-Lead Class Counsel.
 The sole group of objectors filed an appeal, which is now pending at the Ninth Circuit.

-In June 2023, Lieff Cabraser and co-counsel filed a class action lawsuit in the Northern District of California against Laboratory Corporation of America and Laboratory Corporation of America Holdings and Meta Platforms, Inc. for collecting and facilitating the collection of identifiable and sensitive health information from users of Labcorp’s website using invisible tracking technology, including the Meta Pixel.
-The case is currently in the midst of motion to dismiss briefing.
+In June 2023, Lieff Cabraser and co-counsel filed a class action lawsuit in the Northern District of California against Laboratory Corporation of America for collecting and facilitating the collection of identifiable and sensitive health information from users of Labcorp’s website using invisible tracking technology, including Google Analytics and the Meta Pixel.
+In 2024, the Court denied Labcorp’s motion to dismiss.
+The parties have now reached an agreement in principle to settle all claims.

 Successes